Presentations & Speakers:

 Leading with Love:

-This session will explore why and how love can be an effective leadership strategy and how to apply that strategy in your daily life.
+This session explores why and how love can be an effective leadership strategy and how to apply that strategy in your daily life.
 Mary Dana Hinton extols that education and the liberal arts, in particular, demand love as a leadership strategy.
-She will draw on her own life and recent book, “Leading from the Margins: College Leadership from Unexpected Places”.
+She draws on her own life and recent book, “Leading from the Margins: College Leadership from Unexpected Places”. |

 Mary Dana Hinton, Ph.D.